rcjsuen/dockerfile-language-server/README.md

 ## Development Instructions

-To build and compile this language server, please run the following commands after cloning the repository with Git.
+If you wish to build and compile this language server, you must first install [Node.js](https://nodejs.org/en/download/) if you have not already done so.
+After you have installed Node.js and cloned the repository with Git, you may now proceed to build and compile the language server with the following commands:

 ```
 npm install